dee-sea/ChatGeppetto/README.md

 to be able to chat with a bot and make him help me in web searches.
 Then I tought that it would be great if it was ont only on the search engine, but on all the web.
 So I switched to a Firefox extention.

+It's not yet available on the Firefox store.
+You need to install it manually.

+ChatGeppetto is still in early development.
+A lot of bugs still need to to be found and fixed.
+The code is not ready for production.
+But it's already usable and I use it everyday.
+I'm currently working on bug fixes and porting the extension to Chrome.
+Feel free to open issues and send pull requests.
+I stared this project as a holiday project to learn more about LLM, and browser extenions.
+I still don't know how many time I will be able to spend on it.
+But I will try to make it better and better.

 # Features